,

 The Unit classes at Miles Coverdale are very much part of the mainstream school.

-The classes provide for twenty pupils with speech and language needs including Developmental Language Disorder, aged between three and 11 years old, in two classes, with a full time Teacher and Teaching Assistant.
+The classes provide for twenty pupils with speech and language needs, typically Developmental Language Disorder, aged between three and 11 years old, in two classes, with a full time Teacher and Teaching Assistant.

 • What is Developmental Language Disorder (DLD)?